NevroHelios/DeepWaste-Optimization/report.md

 ## 3. Hyperparameter Analysis and Performance

-We utilized Weights & Biases to track and visualize the impact of various hyperparameters on model performance.
+I utilized Weights & Biases to track and visualize the impact of various hyperparameters on model performance.
 The following plots illustrate the results for both the model trained from scratch and the fine-tuned model.

 ### 3.1.
 Model Trained from Scratch